 How Do Betting Sites Make Money?

 This is an excellent question, and one that follows on nicely from the previous one.
 Sports betting sites and online casinos make money by building in an edge to every bet or wager that’s made.
 In the casino this is known as the ‘house edge’ whilst for sports it’s commonly referred to as the ‘juice’ or ‘vig’.
-Regardless of the name, the purpose of this advantage is the same – to ensure that they make a theoretical profit on every bet made.
+Regardless of the name, the purpose of this advantage is the same – to ensure that they make a theoretical net win on every bet made.

 The way it works is by paying out slightly less than the true odds.
 So to take the simplest example, a coin toss, it means that instead of paying out even money on a £1 bet when you win the toss, they’ll give you 95p.
 So if you win, you win 95p and if you lose, you lost £1.
-That missing 5p is their profit.
+That missing 5p is their take.

 Whilst this may sound like a bit of a con, it’s no different to a supermarket buying a pint of milk for 40p and selling it to you for 50p.
 Just like shops and restaurants, betting sites have costs – they need to pay their staff, run their websites and be able to offer promotions to attract new business.